simonkamronn/mlgw/README.md

 ## Install

-Put `bangolufsen.py` in `/config/custom_components/media_player/` and set up the devices in the configuration as
+Put `bangolufsen` directory in `/config/custom_components/` and set up the devices in the configuration as
 ```
 media_player:
   platform: bangolufsen